 Carbon Capture and Storage (Sequestration)

-Some form of CCS will be probably be a necessary component, along with direct mitigation, for effective risk management of climate change.
+There are many forms of carbon capture and storage CCS involving geological sequestration (GS) to reduce CO2 emissions or take some CO2 out of the atmosphere.
+Some CCS will be probably be a necessary component, along with direct mitigation, for effective risk management of climate change.

 According to scientists, atmospheric build-up of carbon dioxide (CO2) and other greenhouse gases as a result of human activities is changing the composition of the Earth's atmosphere and tending to warm the planet.
 Scientific studies link these changes to many impacts becoming increasingly more severe, including effects on food supply, water supply (shrinking glaciers), climate migration due to sea level rise, national security, changes in plant and animal habitats, and others.
 One way to help manage climate risk is to avoid emitting the CO2 into the air at power plants, or pulling some CO2 out of the air.

-Carbon dioxide can be captured at stationary sources and injected underground for long-term storage in a process called geologic sequestration (GS) (Video – WMV, 8 min.).
+Carbon dioxide can be captured at stationary sources and injected underground for long-term storage in a process called geologic sequestration (GS).
 In its Special Report on Carbon Dioxide Capture and Storage, the Intergovernmental Panel on Climate Change (IPCC) identified CO2 capture and geologic sequestration as one of several options (including energy efficiency and renewable energy) that have the potential to reduce climate change mitigation costs and increase flexibility in achieving greenhouse gas emission reductions.
 The IPCC estimates that there is enough capacity worldwide to permanently store as much as 1,100 gigatons of CO2 underground (for reference, worldwide emissions of CO2 from large stationary sources is approximately 13 gigatons per year) (IPCC, 2005).

 Confidence in this technology is supported by the knowledge that CO2 produced through natural processes has been retained in geologic formations for hundreds of millions of years (IPCC, 2005).
 The presence of multiple trapping mechanisms will reduce the mobility of CO2 underground over time, decreasing the risk of CO2 leaking to the surface (IPCC, 2005).
 It is likely that well-selected, well-designed, and well-managed GS sites can sequester CO2 for long periods of time.